 We’re intellectually honest and genuine, always.

-Although the space is saturated, we’re not another agency, startup, or content team.
-We bring genuine, unedited knowledge and strategy to every project we work on and clients we work with — our character, creativity, motivation, and unique opinions are a substantial part of our UVP as marketers.
+Although the market is saturated, we’re not another agency, startup, or content team.
+We bring genuine, unedited knowledge and strategy to every project we work on and clients we work with—our character, creativity, motivation, and unique opinions are a substantial part of our UVP as marketers.
 We refuse to present regurgitated work.

-Additionally, when we don’t know the answer, we say “I don’t know.”
-We’re curious, in pursuit of the truth, not to defend our ego.
+Additionally, when we don’t know the answer, we say, “I don’t know.”
+We’re curious and in pursuit of the truth, not to defend our ego.
 We want to get the right answer, not to appear as if we are ourselves right.